 Petrol and diesel-driven car journeys are the biggest source of emissions for communities like ours.
 Switching to electric or hybrid vehicles will have an enormous impact but other options include car sharing, public transport and, of course, cycling and walking for short local journeys.
 This keeps us fit and healthy, connected with our neighbours, and saves money and often time too.

 Reducing the number of flights we take, or not flying at all, is the second biggest way of shrinking our carbon footprint.
 This applies equally to personal flying and business miles – although we may have less control over our business travel.

 Most of us use mains gas to heat our homes and that will continue until hydrogen boilers become commercially available.
 However, in the meantime, we can reduce our emissions (and our bills) by installing solar P/V panels, and in the case of new builds, ground and air-source heat pumps.
 Also we can improve the insulation on our homes by making the most of the Government Green Homes Grant Scheme, a £2bn package designed to make homes more energy efficient and save you money. https://greengrantfund.com

 The fourth area is diet and food waste.
 By eating less red meat and dairy we can significantly reduce our emissions.
 High meat eaters are estimated to have an annual carbon footprint of 2,624 kgCO₂e nearly double the 1,391 for vegetarians.
 Reducing food waste cuts our emissions and saves money too.

 Weston Turville Parish Council is committed to reducing the carbon footprint of our parish, at the same time as promoting biodiversity and increasing local renewable energy generation.
-The Parish Council will be investigating ways it can do this through for example - a solar P/V installation on the village hall, more tree planting and wildflower protection.
+The Parish Council will be investigating ways it can do this and a list of initiatives taken so far can be downloaded by clicking the link below.